byq77/docusaurus-husarion-docs/docs/tutorials/howtostart/getting-started-with-husarion--lego-mindstorms.md

 ---
-title: 'Getting started with Husarion + LEGO Mindstorms'
+title: Getting started with Husarion + LEGO Mindstorms
-platform: 'CORE2'
-autotoc: true
-layout: layout.hbs
-page: 'Tutorials'
-order: 3
+id: getting-started-with-husarion--lego-mindstorms
 ---

-# Getting started with Husarion + LEGO Mindstorms #

 In this tutorial we will help you build autonomic, mechatronic 3-wheels robots.
 Robot have to be equipped with two motors, two ultrasonic distance meter sensors, a power supply and the CORE2 each one.
 You can drive your robot via <a href="https://cloud.husarion.com/">Husarion Cloud</a> Husarion Cloud using W, S, A, D keys, changing speed with Q, Z keys and turn on automatic mode with E key or hBtn1.
 The task of the wallBOT is to drive by a wall on the right, bypassing obstacles left side.
 And the task of the shadowBOT is to follow the tracked object.